ganadurai/single-node-apigee-hybrid-install/README-VM-Install.md

-# Hybrid Installation on AWS VM (Ubunut) or GCP VM
+# Hybrid Installation on AWS VM (Ubunutu) or GCP VM (e2-standard-4 : 4vCPU, 2core 16GB Memory, 20GB Boot disk)

 To enable quick test and validation of Apigee Hybrid on a VM with 16 GB Memory.